darigusha/CM3Final-/README.md

 This project is open-source and available under the MIT License.
 Feel free to modify and use it! 🚀

+We used Chat GPT as assistant to perform debugging, code checks, and help with overall questions.

 🎉 Thank you for checking out this project!
 Have fun playing Hangman! 🎮🔥